 From time to time, we may publish interim, "top-line" or preliminary data from our clinical trial for LAVA-1207 or future clinical trials.
 Interim, "top-line" or preliminary data from clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Interim, "top-line" and preliminary data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, interim, "top-line," and preliminary data should be viewed with caution until the final data are available.
-Differences between interim, "top-line" and preliminary data and final data could significantly harm our business prospects and may cause the trading price of our common shares to fluctuate significantly.
+Differences between interim, "top-line" and preliminary data should be viewed with caution until the final data our business prospects and may cause the trading price of our common shares to fluctuate significantly.